Amok syndrome: Historical and cross-cultural comparisons

 This form of amok appears to resemble the Scandinavian Berserker, mal de pelea (Puerto Rico), and iich'aa (Navaho).
 The Zulu battle trance is another example of the tendency of certain groups to work themselves up into a killing frenzy.

 In contemporary Indonesia, the term amok (amuk) generally refers not to individual violence, but to frenzied violence by mobs.
 Indonesians now commonly use the term 'gelap mata' (literally 'darkened eyes') to refer to individual amok.
 Laurens van der Post experienced the phenomenon in the East Indies and wrote in 1955:

 In the Philippines, amok also means unreasoning murderous rage by an individual.
 In 1876, the Spanish governor-general of the Philippines José Malcampo coined the term juramentado for the behavior (from juramentar – "to take an oath"), surviving into modern Philippine languages as huramentado.
 It has historically been linked with the Moro people of Mindanao, particularly in the Sulu Archipelago, in connection with societal and cultural pressures.
+A similar term to gelap mata in the Philippines is called pagdilim ng paningin, which translates literally to "darkening of vision".
+The term is commonly used to refer to a situation where a person is consumed by anger.

 According to the Encyclopædia Britannica Eleventh Edition, some notable cases have occurred among the Rajputs.
 In 1634, the eldest son of the raja of Jodhpur ran amok at the court of Shah Jahan, failing in his attack on the emperor, but killing five of his officials.
 During the 18th century, again, at Hyderabad (Sind), two envoys, sent by the Jodhpur chief in regard to a quarrel between the two states, stabbed the prince and twenty-six of his suite before they themselves fell.

-In Popular Culture
+In popular culture

 The Malaysian mythology surrounding hantu belian possessing humans and killing at random is a crucial plot point in The Night Tiger by Yangsze Choo.

+In John Brunner's novel Stand on Zanzibar amok became the typical event due to the overpopulation.
+One of the characters describes the possible mechanism of such behavior.

+Indonesia's descent into chaos following the 1965 coup attempt is the background for the third part of Christopher Koch's novel The Year of Living Dangerously, entitled 'Patet Manjura: Amok.'

+In music, German band Ledernacken released their first single "Amok!" based on the syndrome in 1983, which peaked at number 29 in US's Billboard Dance Chart in March 1984.